mariorcasa/TerraformExercises/AWS/Services/S3/S3BucketRemoteState/README.md

 - Configure a policy block to restrict access to the bucket. ✅
 - Assign a tag to the bucket. ✅
 - Use the configured S3 bucket to store the Terraform state remotely. ✅
+- Implement versioning for the S3 bucket to manage different versions of the Terraform state. ✅

 ## Commands:
 - aws configure